robertvava/eegvix/README.md

 ## Data
 The dataset required for running this experiment can be found at: https://doi.org/10.1016/j.neuroimage.2022.119754.

+The experiment setup is expecting the following project structure

 ## Running experiments
 You can create the conda environment using: